Convenient Bus & Boat Sightseeing in Budapest

 Each Hop On Hop Off city tour lasts approx. 2 hours, you can hop on and join the tour or get off at any of the stops.

-The first tour’s ticket is valid for 48 hours (1.
-Budapest Circle Sightseeing Tour), the 2. tour’s for 24 hours (2.
-Budapest City Hop on Hop Off Tour) so you can join the sightseeing when it’s most suitable for you during the 1-day period.
+The first tour‘s (includes two bus routes, a boat tour and a night tour) ticket is valid for 48 hours (1.
+Giraffe Tour, ticket costs 22 EUR/20 EUR), the second tour‘s also for 48 hours (2.
+City Circle Sightseeing, ticket is 22 EUR/20 EUR) so you can join the sightseeing when it’s most suitable for you during the 2-day period.

 A small, centrally located park with a lake and a popular club, concert venue and bistro underneath it: Akvárium Klub.